mxtommy/Kip/README.md

   Easy basic gauge and widget configuratio.
   ![Gauges Configuration Image](./KipConfig-display-1024x488.png)

-  See what SignalK has to offer that you can leverage in a gauge.
+  See what Signalk has to offer that you can leverage in a gauge.
 Select it and tweak the display options for your purpose.
   ![Paths Configuration Image](./KipWidgetConfig-paths-1024x488.png)

   Many units are supported.
 Choose your prefered App defaults, than tweak it gauge-by-gauge as necessary.
 Kip will convert the displayed units for you.